MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

 ## IPsec and IKE policy parameters for VPN gateways

 The IPsec and IKE protocol standard supports a wide range of cryptographic algorithms in various combinations.
-To see which parameters are supported in Azure Stack, see [IPsec/IKE parameters](azure-stack-vpn-gateway-settings.md#ipsecike-parameters), which can help satisfy your compliance or security requirements.
+To see which parameters are supported in Azure Stack so you can satisfy your compliance or security requirements, see [IPsec/IKE parameters](azure-stack-vpn-gateway-settings.md#ipsecike-parameters).

 This article provides instructions on how to create and configure an IPsec/IKE policy and apply to a new or existing connection.